Authored by: Julio Sanchez

 Want to learn more about what pen testing can uncover?

-The 2020 Pen Testing Report highlights results from a comprehensive survey of more than 800 individuals on pen testing, focusing on the strengths, needs, and challenges of pen testing, and the role it plays across organizations.
+The 2022 Pen Testing Report highlights results from a comprehensive survey of cybersecurity professionals on pen testing, focusing on the strengths, needs, and challenges of pen testing, and the role it plays across organizations.